zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

-  Review the warning message and use correct method
+  Review the warning message and use correct method.